spring-projects/spring-integration-aws/README.md

 ## Amazon Kinesis

 Amazon Kinesis is a platform for streaming data on AWS, making it easy to load and analyze streaming data, and also providing the ability for you to build custom streaming data applications for specialized needs.
-The Spring Integration solution is fully based on the Standard `aws-java-sdk-kinesis` and doesn't use [Kinesis Client Library][] and isn't compatible with it.

 ### Inbound Channel Adapter